LaunchCodeEducation/data-analysis/src/chapters/data-viz/studio.rst

 Each presentation should be about 5min and cover:

 * Why they picked this chart.
-* What was effective about the chart for them.
+* What was effective about the chart for them?
 * What changes do they think would make the chart even better.

 Submitting Your Work